Introduction to Multi-Armed Bandits

-Below we outline two algorithms that achieve the optimal regret bound in \eqref{BwK:eq:optimal-UB}. \footnote{More precisely, Algorithm~\ref{BwK:alg:BwK-balance} achieves the regret bound \eqref{BwK:eq:optimal-UB} with an extra multiplicative term of $\sqrt{d}$, whereas the optimal dependence on $d$ is logarithmic.} These algorithms build on techniques from IID bandits: resp., Successive Elimination and Optimism under Uncertainty (see Chapter~\ref{ch:IID}).
+Below we outline two algorithms that achieve the optimal regret bound in \eqref{BwK:eq:optimal-UB}. \footnote{More precisely, Algorithm~\ref{BwK:alg:BwK-balance} achieves the regret bound \eqref{BwK:eq:optimal-UB} with an extra multiplicative term of $\sqrt{d}$.} These algorithms build on techniques from IID bandits: resp., Successive Elimination and Optimism under Uncertainty (see Chapter~\ref{ch:IID}).
 We omit their analyses, which are very detailed and not as lucid as the one for \LagrangeBwK.